 - Universality, ensuring that all socio-professional categories are represented among students.

-The maisons d’éducation are open also to descendants of foreign recipients of the Legion of Honor, which further accentuates the openness and reach of the Institution.
+The maisons d’éducation are open also to descendants of foreign recipients of the Legion of Honor, the Military Medal and the National Order of Merit, which further accentuates the openness and reach of the Institution.

 Organization and pedagogical environment

 The two educational institutions are placed under the sole authority of the Superintendent, who personally oversees the maison d’éducation de Saint-Denis, while the Intendant oversees the maison d’éducation des Loges.